 My experiences with people and what I see in my environment inspire my choice of color and texture in my paintings.
 The world is always moving, always changing.
-I love the challenge of expressing layers of color with mixed media and using transparent glazes to add depth.
-I use line work to add to the conversation between the colors.
 The artistic process is a balance of science and intuition.
 There are natural laws governing how colors work together along with weight, and position.
-Working fast and stepping back periodically, I use intuition which is unique to each artist.
+The application process is unique to each artist.
 I enjoy the physicality of expressing with layers of color with paint, oil crayon, graphite, and transparent glazes showing marks and painterly gestures.

 All of my pieces are originals.
 1/1.

 Every person has a unique story, because we are all unique.
 When someone selects particular piece of artwork for their space, they are adding it as a visual element to their one-of-a-kind story.
 Something about the piece resonates with the narrative of their life or perhaps the new direction they want to go, a form of communication to themselves and to those who enter.

 Beauty is something deemed by the beholder.
 Beauty is not a luxury, but a necessity in life.
 A salve to the soul.
 It calls to us so deeply.
 Things are always changing in nature and in our everyday life.
 If we take time to look, we will see the beauty in every stage.